 As a university student myself, I’m too young to remember, but I’ve heard, and can imagine, how when the first concealed carry laws went into effect years ago, opponents insisted that mafia-style gunfights would erupt all over America.
 It turns out that, if anything, these laws may have had the opposite effect.
 But now the hysterics are at it again, wailing about how concealed handguns on university campuses will turn scholarly debates into shootouts.

 Give me a break.

-Suffice to say there are more pressing dangers on college campuses than concealed carry license-holders – things like real criminals, drugs, cars, the flu, frat-house balconies, ramen noodles, unlicensed shooters, and so on.
+Suffice to say there are more pressing dangers on college campuses than concealed carry license-holders – things like drugs and alcohol, cars, STDs, frat-house balconies, ramen noodles, real criminals, unlicensed shooters, and so on.
 For a thorough dismantling of any campus carry concerns, please see this discussion.

 Rules prohibiting legal carrying don’t magically exclude firearms; they just mean the only non-police guns will be illegal guns.
-They’re comfort for the irrational.
-Solace for the senseless.
+They’re comfort for the unthinking.
+Solace for the irrational.
 Opposing campus carry, are you really “armed with reason?”
-Or are you just unarmed and unreasonable, fighting with feelings alone?
+Or are you just unarmed and unreasonable?

 If campus carry is anything meaningful to campus criminals, it’s not a green light, but rather a deterrent.
-But more importantly than that, Texas’ new law provides certain individuals with the legal ability to maintain their practice of self-protection not only outside campus facilities, but also within them.
-And while there’s plenty of agitation on both sides of the issue, you can be confident that, in the scheme of things, little will actually change.
-Just consider how inconspicuous concealed carry is on other carrying campuses around the country, or outside of university buildings in Texas.
-Most people almost never think about it.
+But more importantly than that, Texas’ new law provides a select few trained, documented individuals, including some university staff and faculty, with the legal ability to maintain their practice of self-protection not only outside campus facilities, but also inside campus facilities.
+That’s it.